leidegre/leidegre.github.com/_posts/2016-03-24-redux-react-router.md

 }
 ~~~

-If you take a close look at the above configuration you'll notice that either the `component` or `path` definition is optional.
-This permitts instansiation of any number of components ot occur as we decend a particular route configuration.
-Some of the components that we create may serve as only handlers for location information and navigation events not necessarily rendering of anything in particular.
+If you take a close look at the above configuration you'll notice that either the `component` or `path` was omitted in one place or another.
+This allows for any number of components to be created as we decend a particular route.
+Some of the components that we create may serve as only handlers for location information and navigation events.

+In a way, it would be a mistake to miss out on this feature and only mount components that render something at each route.

-## Redux URL action creators
+## Redux URL actions

-The effectivly allows us to specify a component whose responsbility is to soley to handle the URL information.
-There are two reasons for why we would do this.

-* If you want to send a link to your application (or page reload)
-* If you want to synchronize URL state and application state on navigation

-To be able to do this through Redux we can invent the concept of URL [action creators](http://redux.js.org/docs/basics/Actions.html) which reverse engineer URLs based on current application state.
+To navigate in a single-page application we need access to the browser history API.
+We don't want to pass around that object and instead use the history API middleware from the `redux-router` package for this.
+This way we can dispatch actions that change the URL state and in turn trigger react-router to update our application.

 To be able to do this we require the excellent [redux-thunk](https://github.com/gaearon/redux-thunk) package.

 ~~~
 import { push } from 'redux-router'

 export function myUrlActionCreator({params}) {
   return (dispatch, getState) => {
    // immediately sync with store